We are destined for disappointment if we expect God to direct us routinely through signs, assurances, and coincidences.

 - Does the message align with Biblical principles and priorities?

-- Is it positive and affirming in nature?
+- Is it positive and affirming?

 - Does it coincide with our broader mission?